 Time itself can be viewed differently depending on the nature of the world being reasoned about and the reasoning abilities of the agent.
 TAL offers a modular means of choosing the temporal structure to be used.
-Currently, TAL uses linear time structures, as opposed to branching time structures.
-Research within the TAL framework has been focused on discrete non-negative integer time structures, and such a structure will be used throughout this chapter, though most concepts should carry over directly or with little modification to a real-valued time structure using ideas from [59, 60, 65].
+Currently, TAL uses linear time structures, as opposed to branching time structures, and allows the use of either continuous real-valued time or discrete integer time.
+Research within the TAL framework has mostly been focused on discrete non-negative integer time structures, and such a structure will be used throughout this chapter.

 The development of the world over a (possibly infinite) period of discrete time can be viewed in two different ways.
-Figure 18.1 shows what would happen in a simple blocks world scenario where block A is initially on top of B, which is on the table, and where one unstacks A from B, places it on the table, picks up B, and finally stacks this block on top of A. The information about this scenario can be viewed as a sequence of states, where each state provides a value to all features (or "state variables") for a single common timepoint, or as a set of fluents, where each fluent is a function of time which specifies the development of a single feature.
+Figure 1.1 shows what would happen in a simple blocks world scenario where block A is initially on top of B, which is on the table, and where one unstacks A from B, places it on the table, picks up B, and finally stacks this block on top of A. The information about this scenario can be viewed as a sequence of states, where each state provides a value to all features (or "state variables") for a single common timepoint, or as a set of fluents, where each fluent is a function of time which specifies the development of a single feature.
 We sometimes use the terms "feature" and "fluent" interchangeably to refer to either a specific property of the world or the function specifying its value over time.

-Consequently, a logical model in TAL is a sequence of states indexed by time, where each state contains a value for each feature in the vocabulary at the timepoint associated with the state.
-In the logical language, the assertion that a feature has a value at a specific time is denoted as $[\tau] f(\overline{\omega}) = \omega$ in the macro language $\mathcal{L}(ND)$ and $Holds(\tau, f(\overline{\omega}), \omega)$ in the logical language $\mathcal{L}(FL)$ , where $\tau$ is a temporal expression, $f(\overline{\omega})$ is a parameterized feature and $\omega$ is a value from the feature's value domain.
+Consequently, a logical model in TAL is a sequence of states indexed by time, where each state contains a value for each feature in the vocabulary at the time entity associated with the state.
+In the logical language, the assertion that a feature has a value at a specific time is denoted as $[\tau]$ $f(\overline{\omega}) = \omega$ in the macro language $\mathcal{L}(ND)$ and $Holds(\tau, f(\overline{\omega}), \omega)$ in the logical language $\mathcal{L}(FL)$, where τ is a temporal expression, $f(\overline{\omega})$ is a parameterized feature and ω is a value from the feature's value domain.

 Since there is an agent, there is usually also a set of actions that the agent can perform.
 Such actions can only be performed when the requisite preconditions are satisfied.
 Performing an action changes the state of the world according to a set of given rules.
 Such rules are not necessarily deterministic.
 For example, the action of tossing a coin can be modeled within the TAL framework, and there will be two possible result states.
 TAL offers a highly expressive language for specifying actions where non-deterministic, context-dependent, concurrent and durational actions are expressible, among other types of actions.